juliettebeaudet/battleships/README.md

 ### To go further

-The task was supposed to be completed in about 6 hours.
+The game was supposed to be completed in about 6 hours.
 My goal was to not overpass too much that expectation.
 Here is a list of improvements I would have implemented, had I dedicated more time to perfect the game:

 #### Code quality and performance